Soft Language Prompts for Language Transfer: Discussion

 \paragraph{Language Representations are Unable to Capture Linguistic Characteristics Using Small Number of Unlabelled Data.}

-Language representations have several limitations that led to configurations without language representations performing consistently better on cross-lingual transfer to Telugu on QA, NLI and check-worthy claim detection tasks.
+Language representations have several limitations that led to configurations without language representations performing consistently better on cross-lingual transfer to highly low-resource languages, such as Telugu, Urdu, and Malayalam.
 We postulate that the reason is the small number of Wikipedia articles on which the language representations were trained, rendering them unable to adequately capture sufficient linguistic characteristics.